Can I prove every point I claimed?

 The 60-day window from invitation to lodgement is non-negotiable — the Department does not extend it.

-ReRooted organises the 189 requirements into eight collection categories that mirror the structure of the application:
+ReRooted organises the 189 requirements into nine collection categories that mirror the structure of the application:

 The categories grid below shows the live count of requirements per category, sourced directly from the seed data we use to build every applicant tracker.